Lessons from Co-Creating Future Africa ☀️

 Chine and I reflected and wrote this letter to the Future Africa team as we transitioned off the team in May, this year.
 Now we share it with the public, with hopes that others learn the lessons from our reflections.

-Ever since the news about us leaving Future Africa was made public to the team, a bunch of people have personally reached out about why we’re leaving.
-We’re transiting out of daily operations – from team members to shareholders 😄
+Ever since the news about us leaving Future Africa was made public to the team, many have personally reached out about why we’re leaving.
+We’re transitioning out of daily operations – from team members to shareholders 😄

 It was designed from day one to be this way.
-Chine and I run Akanka, which has evolved into an impact innovation studio with a vision to co-create Heaven on Earth.
-Part of executing this vision includes designing ventures that bring positive impact to the world.
+Chine and I run Akanka, a design agency which evolved into a design and innovation studio with a vision to co-create Heaven on Earth.
+At the heart of executing this vision is designing ventures that positively impact the world.
 Our role is to identify problems at a super-early stage, co-create solutions with other innovators, and help build these ideas into ventures.
-Then we work on these ventures until they become teenagers and can stand on their own before we move to a new venture 🌱
+We work on these ventures until they become teenagers and can stand on their own before we move to co-creating the next venture 🌱

-Our presence brings the initial structure and the creative culture needed in the early days.
+Our presence brings the initial structure and culture of creativity and innovation needed in the early days.
 I’m full of gratitude whenever I remember the energy and culture of creativity, innovation, and selflessness that Chine and I nurtured within the team at the start of Future Africa.
-Future Africa is one of our babies which is currently becoming a teenager, so we’re turning our attention back to ourselves and to other internal ventures we’re co-creating 💼
+Future Africa is one of our babies which is currently becoming a teenager, so we’re turning our attention back to ourselves and to other internal ventures we’re co-creating 🏢

 As we do so, I reflect on our journey co-creating Future Africa and I’d like to share some lessons we’ve learned along the way.

 For folks who might not be aware, Future Africa like any venture has seen a series of evolutions.
 It started off as a media company with Binjo and Adenike creating content that focused on the future of Africa.
-As we engaged on our first and only corporate innovation project, E and I had a conversation about going beyond talking about the future of Africa to building the future of Africa.
+As we engaged in our first and only corporate innovation project, E and I talked about going beyond talking about the future of Africa to building the future of Africa.
 Thus began the evolution towards the Future Africa we see today ☀️

 Here’s the first lesson – always lead with courage and focus on the mission.
 Just because others do not believe in your vision doesn’t mean you should be blind to it as well.
 A lot gets clearer in time, so remember to slow down and be intentional about your mission 🎯